Adepetu-Oluwasegun/pipeline-crafter/README.md

 ### 5. Create `buildspec.yml`

-In the project root or a `CICD/` directory:
+In the project root or a `pipeline_crafter` directory:

 ---